vuejs/vuepress/packages/docs/docs/guide/deploy.md

   - yarn docs:build # npm run docs:build
 deploy:
   provider: pages
-  skip_cleanup: true
   local_dir: docs/.vuepress/dist
-  github_token: $GITHUB_TOKEN # A token generated on GitHub allowing Travis to push code on you repository.
+  token: $GITHUB_TOKEN # A token generated on GitHub allowing Travis to push code on you repository.
 Set in the Travis settings page of your repository, as a secure variable
   keep_history: true
   on:
     branch: master